 Why two different shots of something so simple?
 The bone, rising, revolves counter-clockwise.
 We have the brief break and then when we return to the bone still ascending it is moving clockwise, then continues in a clockwise revolution as it falls.
 This returns us to shot 55, when the monolith first appears, and we have the flip-horizontal of the front screen projection.
 Kubrick will be playing with mirroring, symmetry, balance and counter-balance, clockwise and counter-clockwise orientations through the reminder of the film.

-Having counted all the shots, there's a reason I'm counting this shot as 105 and 105s as opposed to 105 and 106.
+There's a reason I'm counting this shot as 105 and 105a as opposed to 105 and 106.
 When we reach the end of the third section we'll learn why.

 Return to the top of the page.